garrandall/popular-music-data/tracks/i-love-you-in-the-same-old-way-paul-anka.md

 I love you in the same old way, aha ha
 I love you in the same old way

-Hmm, I remember when we used to babysit your brother And who was watching us?
+Hm, I remember when we used to babysit your brother And who was watching us?
 Your father and mother
 That was long ago and I'd like to say
 I love you in the same old way, aha ha